JashanMaan28/Zorin/README.md

 # 🧠 ZORIN

 A smart and modern desktop assistant powered by AI.
-Built using **Python** and **React**, this app blends voice & text interaction with system control features, all in one place.
+Built using **Python** and **JS**, this app blends voice & text interaction with system control features, all in one place.

 ---